course-kit/website/content/online-course-react.md

 Each lesson will have an associated video.
 In this demo, we’ll be using a [Vimeo](https://vimeo.com/) video, though you could use any video service that allows embedding in your own site.

 All you need to do is grab the video’s ID after it has been uploaded and add it to the courses data module.
-The ID is normally a number like “76979871”.
+The ID is normally a number like `76979871`.

-At runtime, we’ll embed a Vimeo video player and load the video using ID.
+At runtime, we’ll embed a Vimeo video player and load the video using its ID.
 To do this, let’s install the [React Vimeo](https://github.com/u-wave/react-vimeo) component.

 ```bash
 $ npm i -S @u-wave/react-vimeo
 ```

+### Lesson page component

 Now let’s create a template for our Lesson page component.
 Like the course page, we’ll provide a breadcrumb and the lesson title at the top of the template.